bsgriggs/mendix9-searchable-reference-selector/README.md

 -   Searching auto-highlights the first record for easier selection with the enter key
 -   Option to wait to run the data source until the dropdown is opened
 -   Ability to show only a sub-set of Enum values
+-   Ability to auto-focus either the selected option or specific options

 ## Configuration
 Please see the following documentation based on the Selection Type you wish to use.